What made Maryam soften her stance?

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Maryam Nawaz has finally softened her stance in favour of an inter-institutional dialogue and said that the PDM would be ready to talk to the same establishment, whose key players have been criticised by Nawaz Sharif during the recent weeks.
+ISLAMABAD: Maryam Nawaz has finally softened her stance in favour of an inter-institutional dialogue and said that the PDM would be ready to talk to the same establishment, who's key players have been recently criticised by Nawaz Sharif during the recent weeks.

 Maryam, however, set the pre-condition of the ouster of Imran Khan government for the initiation of dialogue process.